National Assembly (Armenia): Ad hoc Committee on Studying the Activity of the Gas Supply System in Armenia

 This committee was established in February 2014 to examine the protection level of natural gas consumers' interests (calories of supplied gas, testing gas usage counters, argumentations for the loss), examine the lawfulness of the accumulation of debt for natural gas during 2011–2013 and reasonableness of the amount of debt, to make predictions about the possibilities of alternative gas importers and other thoroughly listed issues relating to the gas supply system in Armenia as a whole including examination of prices for the gas and international practices.

 The committee hold closed sittings, the decisions and conclusions were adopted by the majority of votes, the committee had the right to require and obtain materials and documents relevant to the issues examined by the committee from any state agency; it can also demand to the state agencies with the exception of courts, judges and prosecutors to carry out checks, studies and expert examinations on the issues examined in the committee and so on.
 The committee presented its findings and conclusion during the session of the National Assembly of 7 April 2015.

+International cooperation

+The National Assembly of Armenia maintains various cooperation agreements with national parliaments around the world including the Parliament of Georgia, the National Assembly of France, the Parliament of Egypt, the Federal Assembly of Russia, the Supreme Council of Kyrgyzstan, the People's Assembly of Syria, and the Parliament of Lebanon.

+The National Assembly of Armenia also holds membership in various international parliamentary organizations including the NATO Parliamentary Assembly, the EU-Armenia Parliamentary Partnership Committee, the Interparliamentary Assembly on Orthodoxy, the Inter-Parliamentary Union, the Parliamentary Assembly of the Organization of the Black Sea Economic Cooperation, the Parliamentary Assembly of the Collective Security Treaty Organization, the Parliamentary Assembly of the Council of Europe, the Euronest Parliamentary Assembly, the Assemblée parlementaire de la Francophonie, the Parliamentary Assembly of the Organization for Security and Co-operation in Europe, the CIS Interparliamentary Assembly, and holds observer member status in the ASEAN Inter-Parliamentary Assembly.